sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 </d-math>
 [comment]: consider including the plate-graph image from slide 48 of https://www.dropbox.com/s/x2rw3xctxmhxxfd/lecture11ab-BP%2BMeanFieid.pdf?dl=0 .

-Given a query, answering the above jiont would require marginalizing out the variables and values that do no interest us - but doing so would require super-exponential work in this model, integrating across variables that may have a large set of possible values.
+Given a query, answering the above joint would require marginalizing out the variables and values that do no interest us - but doing so would require super-exponential work in this model, integrating across variables that may have a large set of possible values.
 Thus, our typical approach is not tractable here.